I can’t live here anymore.

 Simmer until peas are soft, stirring occasionally.

 In the meantime, chop kale and parsley.
 Add to cooked soup, and puree or blend immediately.
+I use an immersion blender…if you don’t have one, order one on Amazon immediately.
 Adjust salt and pepper.

 Head Scullery Maid